Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/hsm/certificate-authority.rst

    OU                  = <your company> Certificate Authority CN                  = <your company> Intermediate CA

-Generate the certificate signing request for the intermediate CA from the intermediate CA’s private key.
+Generate the certificate signing request for the intermediate CA from the intermediate CA's private key.
 Use the private key ID value from earlier.

 ::